movlan/SEI-CC-7/work/w05/d1/03-04-mongoose-flights-lab-part-2.md

 ## Goal

-The goal of this lab is to add the ability to specify the `airport` that the flight is originating from; and a list (array) of `destinations` for the flight.
+The goal of this lab is to add the ability to specify the `airport` that the flight is originating from; and a list (array) of `destinations` for the flight - if the flight is non-stop, then there will be only one destination sub-doc in the array.

 Styling is secondary, spend time on it only after the functionality has been implemented.